Associate Director, Events and Community Programs

 Qualifications & Competencies:

-- Progressive events and community program management experience, including annual planning, budget management and implementation.
+- Proven events and program management experience, including annual planning, budget management and implementation.

 - Demonstrated ability to identify and assess requirements for planned events and ensure the successful management of all logistics.